andrasq/node-qbuffer/Readme.md

 returned bytes.
 Calling `peekline` a second time will return the same line again.

+### buf.linelength ( )

+Return the length in bytes of the next unread record, or -1 if not yet known.

 ### buf.unget( data [,encoding] )

 Prepend the data to the start of the buffered data.
 The data may be a string